A musical cryptogram is a series of music notes generated from text.

 Best Musical Cryptogram Maker for a DAW Producer

-For serious musicians who work in a digital audio workstation and want to explore a musical cryptogram maker, the best option on the market is AudioCipher.
+If you make music in a digital audio workstation and would like to try out a musical cryptogram maker, the best option on the market is AudioCipher.

 With AudioCipher, you'll be able to type in words and turn them into MIDI notes.
-The cypher generator is available as a standalone and VST/AU file, for access straight from your effects rack.
-Works in Ableton, Logic Pro, FL20, Reaper, and other DAWs.
+The melody and chord generator is available as a standalone and VST3/AU file that you can access straight from your effects rack.

 Simplicity: If your goal is to come up with new musical ideas quickly, AudioCipher lets you do that in a creative way.
 Choose a key signature and drag the MIDI file to any virtual instrument in your DAW.